envoyproxy/gateway/site/content/en/v1.0.0/user/security/tls-termination.md

 ---
-title: "TLS Termination for TCP"
+title: TLS Termination for TCP
 ---

 This guide will walk through the steps required to configure TLS Terminate mode for TCP traffic via Envoy Gateway.
 The guide uses a self-signed CA, so it should be used for testing and demonstration purposes only.